-In order for students to experience a diverse curriculum, the board encourages employees to supplement their regular curricular materials with other resources.
-In so doing, the board recognizes that federal laws makes it illegal to duplicate copyrighted materials without authorization of the holder of the copyright, except for certain exempt purposes.
-Severe penalties may be imposed for plagiarism and unauthorized copying or using of media including but not limited to print, electronic, and web-based materials unless the copying or using conforms to fair use doctrine.
+In order for students to experience a diverse curriculum, the board encourages teachers to supplement regular curricular materials with other resources.
+In so doing, the board recognizes that federal laws make it illegal to duplicate copyrighted materials without authorization of the holder of the copyright, except for certain exempt purposes.
+Severe penalties may be imposed for plagiarism and unauthorized copying of or use of media including but not limited to print, electronic, and web-based materials unless the copying or use conforms to fair use doctrine.
 Under the fair use doctrine, unauthorized reproduction of copyrighted materials is permissible for such purposes as criticism, comment, news reporting, teaching, scholarship, or research providing that all fair use guidelines are met.

-Any employee or student who is uncertain as to whether reproducing or using copyrighted material complies with district procedures or is permissible under the law should contact the teacher-librarian, who will also assist employees and students in obtaining proper authorization to copy or use protected material when such authorization is required.
+Any employee or student who is uncertain as to whether reproducing or using copyrighted material complies with district procedures or is permissible under the law should contact their building’s media specialist who will assist them in obtaining proper authorization to copy or use protected materials, when such authorization is required.

-It is the responsibility of the superintendent, or designee, in conjunction with the teacher-librarians to develop administrative regulation regarding this policy
+It is the responsibility of the superintendent [or designee] in conjunction with the media specialists to develop administrative regulations regarding this policy.

 Reviewed: 7/11; 9/12; 9/13; 2/15; 4/18

 Legal Reference (Code of Iowa): 17 USC § 101 et al; 281 IAC 12.3(12)